 No Products in the Cart

+8. Cedarwood - Mentioned in the Bible as the Cedar of Lebanon, Cedarwood is one of the oldest known aromatics, and it comes with a rich, ancient history.
+A few drops of Cedarwood essential oils in your surroundings can enhance your concentration while decreasing hyperactivity.
 Cedarwood's fragrance is emotionally grounding, so it is considered good for detoxifying negative emotions from the mind.
 With its woodsy smell around, you would feel as happy and calm inside your home as you feel outside, especially when you go for a contemplative walk in the woods.

 9. Sandalwood - Like Cedar, the trees of Sandalwood are also one of the ancient trees mentioned in the scriptures.
 Mostly found in the regions of Southern India and parts of Australia, Sandalwood is one of the most expensive fragrances in the world due to its scarce availability.
+Sleep surveys indicate Sandalwood can help combat sleep issues, especially among those with cancer diagnoses.
+Sandalwood aroma can also be good for chronic hypertension patients, as it reduces blood pressure and improves the sleep-wake cycle.
+With its rich, woody, and earthy scent, it can calm down nerves, reduce nervousness, and be a good cure for one’s frequent depressive episodes.

 10. Marjoram - Mild and sweet, Marjoram comes in minty and woody notes.
 It has anti-inflammatory and anti-microbial properties.
-In folklore and modern scientific research, Marjoram has come across as a familiar herb that is beneficial in cases of indigestion and irregular menstrual cycle.
+In folklore and modern scientific research, Marjoram has come across as a familiar herb that is beneficial in cases of indigestion and irregular menstrual cycles.
 People often confuse its smell with Oregano.
 But one can identify Marjoram with its sweet smell and excellent expectorant properties.
 It combines well with Lavender and Rosemary.

 Pretty fast, but only in layers if you are inhaling them.
 We will come to other usages later.

-Let’s understand first how the diffuser works with your choice of essential oils.
+Let's first understand how the diffuser works with your choice of essential oils.

 Top notes evaporate first.
 So here, you can choose lavender, lemongrass, and eucalyptus.